brigadecore/brigade/docs/topics/javascript.md

   - `secrets: {[key: string]: string}`: Key/value pairs of secret name and secret value.
     The security model _may_ limit access to this property or its values.

-Secrets (`project.secrets`) are passed from the project configuration into a Kubernetes Secret, then injected into Acid.
+Secrets (`project.secrets`) are passed from the project configuration into a Kubernetes Secret, then injected into Brigade.

-So `helm install acid-project --set secrets.foo=bar` will add `foo: bar` to `project.secrets`.
+So `helm install brigade-project --set secrets.foo=bar` will add `foo: bar` to `project.secrets`.

 ### The Event object